saghul/pyuv/docs/pipe.rst

         Callback signature: ``callback(pipe_handle, error)``.

+    .. py:method:: try_write(data)

+        :param object data: Data to be written on the ``Pipe`` connection.
+It can be any Python object conforming to the buffer interface.

+        Try to write data on the ``Pipe`` connection.
+It will raise an exception if data cannot be written immediately or a number indicating the amount of data written.

     .. py:method:: start_read(callback)

         :param callable callback: Callback to be called when data is read from the